 Since August 25, 2019, Dr. Jacques Boyd has led the congregation.

 A trail of reported tornadoes broke out across parts of Middle Tennessee during the early hours of Tuesday, March 3, 2020, damaging homes, churches, and businesses and killing multiple people.
 Both Mount Bethel’s Sanctuary and Christian Center were destroyed.
 On March 11, 2020 Covid-19 was declared a Pandemic.
 While we are grieved by these occurrences we also have faith as Pastor Boyd leads us in Reimagining, Restoring, and Rebuilding The Mount Bethel Missionary Baptist Church.
 Mount Bethel has continued to fulfill the mission and vision God has given us!

 The Mount Bethel family has entered into a season of unparalleled success and uncommon favor!
 We have witnessed significant growth, beginning with Pastor Boyd leading the church in eliminating over 1.5 million dollars of church indebtedness in 2021.
-To meet the needs of the growing congregation, currently, Dr. Boyd is overseeing the church’s construction of the new 16,000sf. state-of-the-art Worship Center which will be completed 100% debt-free.
+To meet the needs of the growing congregation, currently, Dr. Boyd is overseeing the church’s construction of the new state-of-the-art Worship Center.

 We look forward with great anticipation to what God has yet for us.
 As we celebrate our movement towards the fulfillment of our dream: to Embrace, Educate, Equip and Empower multi-generations with the word of God through holistic care.”
 We are “Disciples Connecting the Community to Christ.”
 We are Mount Bethel.